Kris Surbaugh, Director: firstname.lastname@example.org

 If library materials are lost, or judged as damaged by library staff as being unsuitable for the collection, the patron must pay the replacement cost.
 A notice of these charges will be sent to the patron, and legal action will be pursued if the charges are not paid.

-We have six public computers available during library hours.
+We have five public computers available during library hours.
 Each patron has up to two, one hour long sessions to be logged onto our computers.
 After those hours are up, you will automatically be logged off, and be unable to log back in until the next day.
 For your protection and privacy, all personal data on the computers will be wiped clean each time a patron logs off.
 If all computers are full, you can sign up on our Pharos software program to hold your spot in line for the next available computer.

 We also provide free WiFi for all your mobile devices.
 When we are closed, our WiFi can still be accessed in the breezeway at the entrance of the library.